ralph-dev/instnce/README.md

 </br>
 <b>Key Features (Final)</b></br>
 1. Integrate with GitHub to manage pull requests within the new tab page.
 (Might do a cross Github/Jira Integartion through our server.
+2. Have more of a <i>write</i> ability with creating JIRA Tickets from the screen.
+(Maybe even more complex things like Retrospectives can be tackled here -- Will require research before committing to it.)
 </br>
 <b>Technologies:</b></br>
 1. ReactJS </br>